Bertie County storm survivor recounts tornado

 WINDSOR, N.C.
-(WNCT)- 9 On Your Side’s Angie Quezada introduces us to a man who rushed to help neighbors, who are like family during that tornado that hit early Tuesday Morning.
+(WNCT)- 9 On Your Side’s Angie Quezada introduces us to a man who rushed to help neighbors, who are like family during that tornado that hit early Tuesday morning.

 “I though everyone was dead, until we started searching and found everybody,” says Uncle Mike.